elektricM/amd-bc250-docs/docs/hardware/specifications.md

 #### No Video Encode/Decode

-- **VCN (Video Core Next):** Disabled in hardware or firmware
+- **VCN (Video Core Next):** Disabled - missing required firmware
 - **Hardware Encoding:** Not available
 - **Hardware Decoding:** Not available
 - **Software Fallback:** CPU decoding works but is power-hungry

 !!!failure "No VCN Support"
-    There is no way to enable hardware video encoding/decoding.
-The silicon may have been binned without working VCN, or it's disabled in SMU firmware.
+    Hardware video encode/decode will not work because the required VCN firmware is missing.
+This is unlikely to change any time soon, as Sony are the ones blocking its release.
+Software decoding via CPU is the only option.

 #### IOMMU Issues